-In Boston, between 2000 to 2018, significant home value appreciation has occurred, but the percentage of non-white households adjacent to Franklin Park has largely stayed consistent.
+In Boston, between 2000 to 2018, significant home value appreciation has occurred, but the percentage of nonwhite households adjacent to Franklin Park has largely stayed consistent.
 Even so it is important to get ahead of demographic shifts.
 Boston already has strategies in place for reducing green gentrification with key policies and organizations including inclusionary zoning, commercial linkage fee/housing trust fund, community benefits agreements, and a community land trust.
-These existing strategies are critical and, in many cases,

-'sourced from "Greening without Gentrification Report" by Alessandro Rigolon and Jon Christensen have helped to stabilize neighborhoods around Franklin Park.
+These existing strategies are critical and, in many cases, have helped to stabilize neighborhoods around Franklin Park.
 Additional strategies for reducing displacement as a result of Park improvements fall into several key categories.
 Their multi-disciplinary nature underscores the importance of coordination at the city level between agencies and departments to achieve beneficial results.